vishwesh5/AI-papers/README.md

 ### Part 1

-1. A Few Useful Things to know about Machine Learning - Pedro Domingos : A very useful paper summarizing all the key learnings from an ML standpoint
+1. **[TO READ]** - A Few Useful Things to know about Machine Learning - Pedro Domingos : A very useful paper summarizing all the key learnings from an ML standpoint

 2. Introduction to CNNs : An article, pretty different from a conventional paper, but provides a comprehensive explanation through mathematical concepts and derivations of basic CNN elements